curlconverter/curlconverter/README.md

 ### Usage from the command line

-The command line tool acts as a drop-in replacement for curl.
-Take a curl command, change "`curl`" to "`curlconverter`" and it will print code instead of making the request
+`curlconverter` acts as a drop-in replacement for curl.
+Take any curl command, change "`curl`" to "`curlconverter`" and it will print code instead of making the request

 ```shell
 $ curlconverter example.com